LinuxGamingDude/AudioBit/README.md

 [4] Systems should be using systemd and have pulseaudio implemented

+[5] Use the following command if you would like a way to test Audio Latency: pacmd list-sinks | grep 'latency: [1-9]'

 [5] May have undefined behavior if run outside of intended environment

 [6] Run at your own risk